 2. Keeping any external power cord plugged into the FT-818 will accelerate the problem for users of the internal battery.
 This includes the PowerPole Adapter.

-3. Keeping an external power cord plugged into the FT-817 does not increase the leakage current, but the advise from #1 above is still the same."
+3. Keeping an external power cord plugged into the FT-817 does not increase the leakage current, but the advice from #1 above is still the same.

 Videos Hide Videos Show Videos

 Brillliant, fitted in seconds, well made, works a treat and means all my radios are now powerpole powered.
 As always, prompt, professional service from all at Sotabeams.